 Service Level Agreements (SLA)

-In the context of implementation of our end-user monitoring solutions, scenarios make it possible to model the representative transactions of the service to monitor from a variety of locations.
-Within our end-user monitoring solutions transactions can be grouped by application and by business process.
+ip-label’s end-user monitoring tools make it possible to model the representative transactions of the service to monitor from a variety of locations.
 The statuses of scenarios which our active agents run make it possible to infer the general status of the service.
-This “real time” supervision, combined with the calculation of indicators and the generation of alarms, facilitates the setup of SLM policies.
+This “real time” supervision, combined with the calculation of indicators and the generation of alarms, facilitates the setup of Service Level Management policies.